Part-Time soldier training

 Week three develops a recruit’s weapon skills further with the introduction to the basic operations of the F89 Light Support Weapon (LSW), a belt fed automatic weapon carried within a rifle section.
 Recruits undertake a summative assessment on use of the Army in-service radio skills further, and further training is carried out on navigation skills.
 Physical training commences with the recruit fitness assessment, and continues with ‘battle strength’ activities.
 Recruits progress to application shoots of the F88 Austeyr, firing from different positions (standing, sitting, kneeling and using cover for support) and firing at moving targets.
 They are assessed on operating the F89 Light Support Weapon and ‘live fire’ this weapon.
 Over the weekend the recruits undertake a two day civilian accredited First Aid course.

-Week three concentrates on providing the skills required to operate in a fiend environment.
+Week four concentrates on providing the skills required to operate in a field environment.
 The First Aid training received the previous work is further developed in a military context and LSW assessments are finalised.
 Early in the week recruits undertake bayonet training as a combat and physical fitness activity along with development of mental resilience on the ‘flying fox’.
 A confirmatory navigation exercise is conducted along with some battle Physical Training (PT) sessions.
 Some in-barrack lessons occur on military equipment, fieldcraft and orders to prepare recruits to go ‘out bush’.

 The week ends with the recruits deploying to the field environment, where they have theory lessons on patrolling, fieldcraft, navigation and teamwork and then put the theory into practice.
 Skills that are developed here are an essential component for developing the individual within the team in the field a field environment.
 During the field training recruits do not have access to phones or other methods of communicate outside their small team.
 This conditions them to the realities of Army field work in Australia and on operations.

-Week four sees the completion of the field exercise, the week is then devoted to ensuring that the finer points of drill, as well as dress and equipment, are as close to perfection as possible in preparation for the march-out parade on Friday.
+Week five sees the completion of the field exercise, the week is then devoted to ensuring that the finer points of drill, as well as dress and equipment, are as close to perfection as possible in preparation for the march-out parade on Friday.
 The field exercise culminates with the Kokoda Cup challenge.
 The Challenge includes all of the values, attributes, skills and knowledge they have been given while at 1 RTB.
 The final assessment is physically and mentally demanding on the individual and team.
 On completion of the challenge most recruits are on an emotional high, having been pushed to their limit and, in the vast majority cases, succeeding in the challenge.
 The remainder of the week is spent rehearsing for the March-Out parade and finalising administrative tasks.

 Throughout training, recruits are taught Army’s values of Courage, Initiative, Respect and Teamwork to help their decision making.
 Other training instils loyalty and honour, physical and moral courage, dedication to duty, compassion and honesty.
 These values and attributes build the core of the Australian Soldier.
 Recruits are also taught about safety with equipment, in training and in the environment; they participate in a variety of physical training several times each week, and are given the opportunity to practice their religious beliefs every Sunday.